My Approach to Helping

 More Info About My Practice

-My main approach to working with Children and Adolescents in a combination of Cognitive Behavioral Therapy (CBT) and Play Therapy.
+As a Registered Play Therapist, my main approach to working with Children and Adolescents in a combination of Cognitive Behavioral Therapy (CBT) and Play Therapy.
 Play Therapy is an approach in which therapists strategically help children communicate and express troubles, and develop appropriate emotional and social skills, as well as improve cognitive development.
 Play allows children to cope with challenging emotions and find solutions to problems in a healthy way, by allowing children to alter their ways of thinking, feeling, and resolving their problems and concerns.

 For teens and young adults, my approach is primarily Cognitive Behavioral Therapy.
 CBT focuses on correcting flawed thinking patterns in order to improve one's behaviors and overall outlook on life.
 Additional approaches often used include Client-Centered Therapy and Reality Therapy.